Skip to main content

 Thermal window treatments

 If you’d rather not have plastic on your windows for the winter, another effective window insulation method can be found in window treatments.
 Honeycomb blinds are window shades that have a cellular design.
 The air in the cells act as insulation and blocks cold air from entering the home.
-Similarly, thick blackout curtains are a great way to not only block out light but also trap in warm air and prevent it from seeping out through the windows.
+Similarly, thick blackout curtains are one of the best window treatments for not only blocking out light but also trapping in warm air and preventing it from seeping out through the windows.

 Storm windows

 When it’s time to hunker down for the winter, keeping your home toasty warm is essential.
-In order to get the most out of your heating system and save money on energy costs, it’s important to be sure your windows are sealed properly for cold weather.
+In order to get the most out of your heating system and save money on energy costs, it’s important to seal windows for winter.
 Keep the warm air in and the cold air out with one of the five methods on our list so you and your family can stay cozy this winter.

 Veronica Sparks